 Determine any additional pay you may be earning.

 - Special and Incentive Pay: The biggest change that most service members see when deployed is the addition of special and incentive pay.
-Special and incentive pay is used to compensate for dangerous or hazardous duty assignments or conditions.
+S&I pay is used to compensate for dangerous or hazardous duty assignments or conditions.
 Currently, there are over 60 types of S&I pay authorized by law.
-Find out what S&I pay is applicable to your deployment to understand how much your income will change.
+Learn more about the most common types of S&I pay.
+Then find out which ones are applicable to your deployment to understand how much your income will change.

 - Family Separation Allowance: If you are away from your dependents for more than 30 days, you may also be entitled to family separation allowance under certain conditions.
 The allowance is $250 per month, beginning on the day of departure and ending on the day prior to your return home.